jinyongnan810/UE5-learning/01-throwing-cannons.md

 - Delete current collision.
 - Add 10DOP collision according to the shape.

+## Extract blueprint logic as Function
+- Select nodes and right click, collapse to function.
+- If the function only for calculation(no side effects), check pure to omit execution arrows.

 # Create room
 ## Making a room
 - Open actor placement panel.